MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 #### Adding Custom Models

 To add your own custom models, click the "+" button at the top right corner of the library page.
 A form will pop up to guide you through the process of creating a new custom model.

+**Important Notes**:

+- Number of Modes: Enter the number of modes for the wind turbine plus 1.
+This additional mode should be designated as the "Stop" mode.
+- Stop Mode: The last mode should be the "Stop" mode.
+For this mode, set the production power and global acoustic level to zero, and set the spectral values to -13.8 dB.
+- Mode Order: When entering multiple modes, it's preferable to list them from the most noisy to the least noisy.

 #### Maintenance by Delhom Acoustique